TAKE THE QUIZ: Could you be a Benedictine monk?

 You should be prepared to take time to discern your monastic vocation and to get to know our monks and vice versa.
 This means several visits over time staying in our Monastic Guesthouse.
 You are encouraged to visit other monasteries too.

-For serious monastic vocation enquiries, further and much fuller requirements will be needed in due course, for example more testing, checks, relevant permissions, and references.
+For serious monastic vocation enquiries, further and much fuller requirements will be needed in due course, for example more testing, checks, relevant permissions and references.

 If you meet these requirements, continue below to explore your suitability for Roman Catholic Benedictine monastic life at St Augustine's Abbey, Chilworth........note down how many of the letters A, B or C you answer.